 When conducting an analysis of attrition in NIDS-CRAM, it is important to note that it is possible for there to be negative attrition from the third wave onwards.
 Negative attrition is when a participant participates in Wave 1, drops out (attrits) in a later wave (e.g. Wave 2), and then participates again in a later wave (e.g. Wave 3).

-A summary of survey participation and non-participation is provided in the table below3.
+It is also possible for this to happen multiple times over 5 waves.
+In the table below, we show all possible permutations of survey participation and attrition in NIDS-CRAM, for both the original and top-up samples.
+In column 1, row 2, we see the balanced panel across all five waves, excluding the top-up sample.
+This is denoted "w12345".
+In row three, we see respondents who participated in Waves 1 to 4, then attrited in Wave 5, denoted "w1234,a5".